LaneTechWebDev/assignment-test-jdalvarez23/README.md

 Now let's look at another tab on the Developer Tools.
 Click the *Sources* tab to see a nested listing of all the files involved in displaying this page.

+###Step 3
+In a new tab, navigate to [https://it202.github.io/lab-page-exploration/page3.html](https://it202.github.io/lab-page-exploration/page3.html).

+There are some elements on this page, but as you view the page source, notice that there are no HTML tags inside the body element.

+Now go ahead and inspect one of the paragraph elements.
+Notice that the DOM elements are there; they were programmatically generated.
+In addition to rendering HTML and CSS, the browser processes JavaScript; ask our apps get more sophisticated, we'll use JavaScript (and the jQuery library) to manipulate the DOM in response to events.

 ****
 ##Resources